ikifar2012/home-assistant.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 </p>

 <p class='note warning'>
-Before exposing your Home Assistant instance to the outside world it is ESSENTIAL that you have set a password following the advice on the [http](/components/http/) page.
+Before exposing your Home Assistant instance to the outside world it is ESSENTIAL that you have set a password
 </p>